 Plum Plus (£1 per month).
-With this account, you gain access to all of the above, plus many of the investment options.
+With this tier, you gain access to all of the above, plus many of the investment options.
 You can choose to invest in a variety of companies.
 However, many of the ‘luxury’ features aren’t included with this tier.

 Plum Pro (£2,99 per month).
-This top-tier membership gives you access to all of the above, as well as plenty of extras.
+This premium membership gives you access to all of the above, as well as plenty of extras.
 There is a ‘rainy day’ feature, which sets aside money when rain is forecast, as well as access to separate ‘Pockets’ or pots to split your account into and gain interest.
 You’ll get cashback on some purchases, as well as a detailed monthly report.